webplatform/docs/css/properties/line-height/index.md

 |Description=The specified length is used in the calculation of the line box height: a number immediately followed by a length unit - <code>px</code>, <code>em</code>, <code>pc</code>, <code>in</code>, <code>mm</code>.
 Negative values cannot be used.
 }}{{CSS Property Value
 |Data Type=<percentage>
 |Description=The used value of the property is the percentage of the element's font size.
+Negative values are illegal.
 }}
 }}
 {{Examples_Section